Low-energy effective theory and symmetry classification of flux phases on Kagome lattice: The relation between low-energy effective model and 3Q pattern in real space

 Another choice is to use the bonds between sublattices

 The charge bond order (CBO) with real order parameter is defined as

 as shown in Fig.3(a).
 Similarly, we can also find other 5 CBO configurations, as shown in Fig.3(b-f).
 The symmetry group of the CBO-a state is $D_{3h}$.
 The CBO-b,c,d orders belong to the $C_{2v}$ group.
 And the CBO-e,f belong to $C_{3h}$ group.
+Among all six CBO configurations shown in Fig.3, the CBO-a has the highest symmetry and the lowest energy, which can be gotten by the same method as in vCDW states.

 Interestingly, another two bond orders "Anti-Tri-Hexagonal" (ATH) and "Tri-Hexagonal" (TrH) in Kagome lattice have been widely discussed \cite{ronny,thomale12,thomale13,balents,wilson,tsirlin}, as shown in Fig.\ref{cbo2}.
 These two bond orders cover all kagome lattice bonds, which is beyond our above discussion.
 To include these, the order parameters can be constructed as: